 At least someone thinks so...

-Apparently, a slew of us no longer know how to pour cupcake batter into a muffin tin and place in an oven to bake, so Babycakes made us a gadget that bakes cupcakes.
+Apparently, a slew of us no longer know how to pour cupcake batter into a muffin tin and place in an oven to bake, someone decided to make a gadget that bakes cupcakes.
 Phew!

 I learned that eggs need to be fried in circular molds in an Egg cooking gadget so they look like uniform flying saucers.

 And dare you bake Brownies in anything but a pre-sliced and ready to serve sectioned pan?
 We've been convinced that 'edges' are tastier than the gooey center pieces, so apparently we need brownies that have 4 outer crust edges.

 Finally, for the thousands of us who have tried and tried, but still can't manage to roll puff pastry around mini hotdogs to make pigs-in-a-blanket for the tailgater...
 FEAR NOT! -- the Perfect, Photogenic, Pesky, Personal Pigs-in-a-Blanket Baker has come to the rescue! (say that three times in a row...)

 I don't mean to sound old-fashioned (when did that become an old-fashioned word?), BUT I likerolling dough with a wood rolling-pin that I've had for 15 years; I like shaping dough with my hands; I enjoy putting a tray full of dough thingies in my oven and having each creation be a tiny bit different from the one next to it.

 I want my fried egg to be slightly asymmetrical, with fluted wings around the perfect golden center.

 And if you don't like the gooey middle cuts of my Brownies...well, boo you!